 - Time for the slaves to cleanup the temporary directory and report back stdout/stderr to the Swarming master.

-- Time for the Swaming master to react and return the information to the Swarming client running on swarm_triggered.
+- Time for the Swaming master to react and return the information to the Swarming client running on the buildbot slave.

 Redundancy and Reliability